bitanshu01/Water-Quality-Predictor/README.md

 # Water-Quality-Predictor
-Checking water quality based on previous data
+Checking ground water quality by some Machine Learning models taking previous data in consideration